 Q-2014: I have a very old Forney Ind. arc welder, a small buzz box model #FS230Vw.
 Still does a great job but after many years of service the ground cable insulator through the cabinet is burned out to the point of arcing.
 Is there a replacement insulator grommet available for this antique?
 I can "farmerize" it and keep it running but I'd like to keep it as near as possible to original.

-If it's the black nut on the outside of the output jack, our item number is 57501.
-We also have the fiber washer for that, our item number is 57404.
+If it's the black nut on the outside of the output jack, use ITEM# 57501.

 Q-2015: I need to replace the welding leads on my Forney Model C-5.
 Would you tell me what size, AWG, to use?